top of page

 SWIO serves as a catalytic force in the elimination of breast cancer disparities in the Chicagoland area.

-annual fundraising gala
+SWIO's annual fundraising

-This year's theme is The Wild West | Celebrating our Gems & Pink Pearls!
-Join us on Saturday, September 28, 2024, location TBD, for an elegant and inspiring evening as we promote awareness and advocacy, in motion.
+This year's theme is The Wild MidWest: Celebrating our Gems and Pink Pearls!
+Join us on Saturday, September 28, 2024, at The Hilton Chicago Oak Lawn 9333 S. Cicero Ave. | Oak Lawn, IL 60453, for an elegant and inspiring evening as we promote awareness and advocacy, in motion.

 The program for the evening is as follows: